 Professional issues: Ethical guidelines for clinical practice.
-Interviewing patients; reasoned approaches to problem solving and treatment planning.
+Interviewing patients; reasoned approaches to problem solving and treatment planning; facilitating reflection for learning and for professional practice.

 Biomechanics and Kinesiology

 Lectures/Practicals/Tutorials: Two hours per week during the first and second semesters.